It’s places like Ramona Falls, where rainbows get caught in water and moss carpets stone, that make Oregon’s forest trails feel so special.

 You don’t need to go down a rabbit hole to explore this outdoor wonderland.
 It’s easy to uncover the splendor of Mt.
 Hood and the Columbia River Gorge.
 Just look to the horizon to find the towering volcanic peak of Mt.
 Hood.
 Or listen for the roar of the mighty Columbia River as it rushes by the gorge’s ancient basalt cliffs.

 Within these boundaries you’ll find no ends of delights.
 Hiking and biking trails weave in and around the woods, with the reward in the journey as much as the viewpoint.
-The valleys are dotted with farms and orchards, and the table is set with the seasonal ingredients and craft drinks.
+The valleys are peppered with farms and orchards, and the table is set with the seasonal ingredients and craft drinks.
 Sometimes all the wonder can’t be put into words; instead you better to experience the region for yourself.
 Here is a taste of what you have in store.

 Mt.
 Hood Hiker’s Bucket List